 I obtained my BA in Law from the Anyang Normal University and my MA in Law from the China University of Political Science and Law in Beijing.
 I decided to continue my education by taking the PhD programme at the University of Leeds after I completed my master study.
 Generally, there are two main motivations for me to do my PhD.
 The first one is to develop proper research skills preparing for the future academic career, and the second one is to experience multicultural overseas life with a better understanding on our living world.

-I have been very closely observing migration-related social issues since my childhood life.
-I am aware that the huge social inequalities are still existing among many Chinese rural-to-urban migrant workers.
-All people deserve social justice and the equal opportunities to develop their potentials, however, many migrant workers are still confronting the lack of social protection, the discriminatory policy environments, and the problematic healthcare arrangement in China and other places over the world.
-I expect that I can use my academic strength to tackle on these complicated social issues one by one and eventually make some improvements for our societies.
-My specific research area is to explore the link between migration and health.
+I believe that people deserve social justice and the equal opportunities to develop their human potentials.
+However, many migrant workers are still confronting the lack of social protection, discriminatory policy environments and the problematic healthcare over the world.
+I expect that I can use my academic strength to tackle on these complicated social issues.
 I completed my master’s degree thesis by researching the migrant workers’ informal healthcare delivery in Shanghai.
 My PhD research is turning to explore the subjective process of the Chinese rural-to-urban migrant workers to develop their health understandings and health behaviours in marginalised social positions.